 HOW WE HELP BUILD AIR TRAFFIC CONTROL SKILLS

 Basic executive function skills come online early and continue to develop through adolescence and into our mid-twenties.
-It’s important to give children of all ages developmentally appropriate opportunities to practice building their air traffic control system.
+It’s important to give children of all ages developmentally appropriate opportunities to practise building air traffic control systems.
 Young children can benefit from playing games where they have to pay attention and follow simple rules, and where they are encouraged to imagine and be creative.
-Older children will benefit from opportunities to plan activities, solve problems , and resolve conflicts with caregiver support.
+Older children will benefit from opportunities to plan activities, solve problems, and resolve conflicts with caregiver support.

-Adults encourage air traffic control skills by establishing routines, modeling social behavior, and creating and maintaining supportive, reliable relationships.
+Adults encourage air traffic control skills by establishing routines, modelling social behaviour, and creating and maintaining supportive, reliable relationships.
 It is also important for children to exercise their developing skills through activities that foster creative play and social connection.

 The Science of Executive Function

-The cognitive, social, and emotional capacities that support executive function are intertwined like three strands of a rope; you can’t have one without the others.
-The development of these three capacities occurs largely in the frontal lobe of the brain, and relies on interrelated neural circuits to function properly throughout the life course.
+The cognitive, social, and emotional capacities that support executive function are intertwined like three strands of a rope: you can’t have one without the others.
+The development of these three capacities, which occurs largely in the frontal lobe of the brain, relies on interrelated neural circuits to function properly throughout the lifecourse.
 The interaction of these capacities influences the quality of the experiences we have, driving further development in these domains.
 In turn, these three capacities provide a foundation for many of the activities that support later child development, such as making friendships, going to school, and learning how to cope with stressful situations.